 GD: Where is your product currently sold?

 AA: Our masks will not be available until late Spring 2020.
-We are collaborating with the Delft University of Technology in the Netherlands who has advanced, specialty equipment designed for studies with COPD patients and our masks may become part of their research.
+We are collaborating with the Delft University of Technology in the Netherlands which has advanced, specialty equipment designed for studies with COPD patients, and our masks may become part of their research.
 Collaborating on research with academics is a key part of our strategy and we welcome discussions and joint grant applications.

 GD: Is your technology patented?